jemtca/Android-Development/README.md

 # Android-Development

-Repository to upload examples, exercises and apps from the android development course.
+Chapter 7: UI Fragments and the Fragment Manager